 Bosnia and Herzegovina: Introduction

 Bosnia and Herzegovina is a country in Southeastern Europe on the Balkan Peninsula.
 It borders Croatia, Serbia, and Montenegro and has a small Adriatic Sea coastline.
-The geography of Bosnia and Herzegovina is mountains.
+The geography of Bosnia and Herzegovina is mountainous.
 The government system is an emerging federal democratic republic.
-Three members (one Bosniak, one Croat and one Serb) make up the presidency but the chief of state is the Chairman of the Presidency, a rotating position between the three.
-The head of government is the Chairman of the Council of Ministers.
-Formally a planned economy, Bosnia and Herzegovina is transitioning to a mixed economic system in which the economy includes a private-enterprise system, combined government regulation.
-It is a member of the Central European Free Trade Agreement (CEFTA).
+Three members (one Bosniak, one Croat and one Serb) make up the presidency, but the chief of state is the chairman of the presidency, a rotating position between the three.
+The head of government is the chairman of the council of ministers.
+Formally a planned economy, Bosnia and Herzegovina is transitioning to a mixed economic system which includes a private-enterprise system, combined with government regulation.
+Bosnia and Herzegovina is a member of the Central European Free Trade Agreement (CEFTA).